PhIMaL/DeePyMoD/README.md

 --------------------------------------------------------------------------------
 <img alt="PyPI" src="https://img.shields.io/pypi/v/deepymod?style=flat-square">

 DeePyMoD is a modular framework for model discovery of PDEs and ODEs from noise data.
-The framework is comprised of four components, that can seperately be altered: i) A function approximator to construct a surrogate of the data, ii) a function to construct the library of features, iii) a sparse regression algorithm to select the active components from the feature library and iv) a constraint on the function approximator, based on the active components.
+The framework is comprised of four components, that can separately be altered: i) A function approximator to construct a surrogate of the data, ii) a function to construct the library of features, iii) a sparse regression algorithm to select the active components from the feature library and iv) a constraint on the function approximator, based on the active components.

 ![Screenshot](docs/figures/framework.png)

-More information can be found in the following two papers: , [arXiv:2011.04336](https://arxiv.org/abs/2011.04336), [arXiv:1904.09406](http://arxiv.org/abs/1904.09406) and the full documentation is availeble on [phimal.github.io/DeePyMoD/](https://phimal.github.io/DeePyMoD/).
+More information can be found in the following two papers: , [arXiv:2011.04336](https://arxiv.org/abs/2011.04336), [arXiv:1904.09406](http://arxiv.org/abs/1904.09406) and the full documentation is available on [phimal.github.io/DeePyMoD/](https://phimal.github.io/DeePyMoD/).

 **What's the use case?** Classical Model Discovery methods struggle with elevated noise levels and sparse datasets due the low accuracy of numerical differentiation.
 DeepMoD can handle high noise and sparse datasets, making it well suited for model discovery on actual experimental data.